 Purpose of the Collection

-In 2002, the Glenville State College (GSC) administration set aside space for archival holdings in the Robert F. Kidd Library.
-The Archives was established through the assistance of Congressman Alan B. Mollohan and a Vandalia Heritage Foundation grant that supplied furniture, equipment, and student assistants for creating and maintaining the Archive at Glenville State College.
-During the next few years, the Archive was kept in operation by the first ladies of GSC and student assistants.
+In 2002, the Glenville State University (then Glenville State College) administration set aside space for archival holdings in the Robert F. Kidd Library.
+The Archives was established through the assistance of Congressman Alan B. Mollohan and a Vandalia Heritage Foundation grant that supplied furniture, equipment, and student assistants for creating and maintaining the Archive at Glenville State University.
+During the next few years, the Archive was kept in operation by the first ladies of Glenville State and student assistants.
 Larry Sypolt, West Virginia University Senior Project Coordinator, also provided help for specific projects and served as the primary consultant for all archival procedures.
 In 2008, a full-time Robert F. Kidd Library staff member was given the responsibility of supervising student assistants, implementing preservation techniques, and overseeing the development the collection.
-The GSC Archive is a growing entity and improvements to this web-site will be made as digitization and other projects are completed.
+The Glenville State Archive is a growing entity and improvements to this web-site will be made as digitization and other projects are completed.

 What is in the Archives Collection?

-Housed in the Robert F. Kidd Library, the Glenville State College Archives includes materials of permanent significance to the history of the college and the surrounding area.
-Records in the Archives date back to the college's inception in 1872 and include, but are not limited to, the following:
+Housed in the Robert F. Kidd Library, the Glenville State University Archives includes materials of permanent significance to the history of the institution and the surrounding area.
+Records in the Archives date back to the university's inception in 1872 and include, but are not limited to, the following:

-- Historic Artifacts related to the Glenville Normal School, Glenville State Teacher's College, and Glenville State College
+- Historic Artifacts related to the Glenville Normal School, Glenville State Teacher's College, Glenville State College, and Glenville State University

-- GNS, GSTC, and GSC Special Publications (e.g. special events, theatre programs, brochures, commencement programs, etc.)
+- GNS, GSTC, GSC, and GSU Special Publications (e.g. special events, theatre programs, brochures, commencement programs, etc.)

 - Campus Publications (e.g. student newspapers, yearbooks)